 On my May 26 post, I related that I had walked the South Grove Trail at the Calaveras Big Trees State Park with a composition on my mind: I wanted a shot of the blooming Pacific Dogwood, Cornus nuttallii, against the trunk of a Giant Sequoia, Sequoiadendron giganteum.
 I also wrote that the conditions had forced me to give up on my original vision and settle for photographing a flower that had fallen on the roots of a tree.
 I thought that it was a good story.

-Upon closer scrutiny of my photos from Calaveras, however, I did find a photo that was in line with my initial vision, and a few others portraying the dogwood (totaling nine), which I included in my portfolio entitled Dogwood Forest.
+Upon closer scrutiny of my photos from Calaveras, however, I did find a photo that was in line with my initial vision (see featured photograph above).

 Location: Calaveras Big Trees State Park, Arnold, California, USA;